transmaxxing/transmaxxing.github.io/medical/HRT.md

 * DIY: In some cases you will need to order your own through gray-market online retailers.
 There is a list maintained in the [Transmaxxing manifesto](https://archive.org/details/transmaxxing10), and other resources on sites such as [r/TransDIY](https://www.reddit.com/r/TransDIY/)

-***Read the information below - to start you should consider an AA, and pick one method of estradiol.***
+***Read the information below - Mono-estradiol is preferred in patches or injections, but for pills consider an AA***

 ## Anti-Androgens (AA)
 > If your testosterone is high you might benefit from an anti-androgen, this however should only be a